Rearward-facing Baby Seats

 Avoid using a lap-only seat belt as they may cause injuries to unborn children in a collision.
 Always wear a three-point seat belt.

-- Ask the hospital to assess whether it is safe for the baby to travel in a baby seat before you are discharged (some hospitals routinely do this assessment).
+Our advice for parents with very young babies, especially premature and low birth weight babies, is to ask the hospital to assess whether it is safe for your baby to travel in a baby seat before they are discharged (many hospitals routinely do this assessment).

-- Keep car travel to a minimum in the first few months.
+Keep car travel to a minimum in the first few months of a baby’s life

-- Only use the baby seat in the vehicle and not on an integrated travel system or for feeding or sleeping etc.
+Only use the baby seat in the car and not for feeding the baby or letting them sleep at home

 Photos courtesy of Britax and RECARO Child Safety Ltd